*Spoilers for Game of Thrones up to Season 6, Episode 3. And also, y’know, the Bible, in case you don’t know how that ends.*

 My point being that Jon Snow – the bastard of Winterfell and once Commander of the Night’s Watch – is not only one of Game of Thrones/A Song of Ice and Fire’s main characters, but an allegory for the Messiah.

-The birth is not nearly as important as the death; Jesus died and came back from the dead, and with the sixth season of Thrones, we have seen Jon Snow die and come back from the dead.
+But Jon’s birth is not nearly as important as his death; Jesus died and came back from the dead, and with the sixth season of Thrones, we have seen Jon Snow die and come back from the dead.
 Now of course, it would be superficial just to acknowledge that Jon was dead and is now revived, but we need to look a little closer at the circumstances of his death.
 Jon, like Jesus, was betrayed by some of the men he lead, including one he had taken under his wing to learn as a disciple.
 (Fittingly enough, the mutineers were hanged, as opposed to everyone else we’ve seen executed at the Wall, who has had their heads cut off.
 Judas hanged himself after betraying Jesus.
 Perhaps the distinction here is that mutineers are hanged, whereas insubordinates or runaways are decapitated.)

 Let’s bring attention to this sign that made millions of viewers gasp in the episode where Jon gets killed: “Traitor,” it reads.